JSanders21/Data-Analytics-Portfolio/README.md

 # Welcome to my Data Analytics portfolio!
 I am a budding data analyst with project expierience using various tools to collect, clean, transform, analyze and visualize large complex data sets to help inform business decisions.
 I am competent in SQL, Python, Excel, and Tableau.
-I am currently learning Google BigQuery, PowerBI, and PowerQuery to improve my analyst skills.
 I have a good understanding of data anlytics techniques such as dashboard building, report generation, data merging and transformation, statistics and critical thinking.

 In this project portfolio, I have included several projects that showcase my data analytics skills.
 I hope that these projects demonstrate my ability to analyze and present data in a clear and concise manner that is also visually appealling.
 This should make it easier for decision makers to to understand the data insights and take action.